Winter in Champery Switzerland is both a postcard

-The Champery Ski Resort was my last stop during my ski safari across France and Switzerland skiing through the Portes Du Soleil area.
-After continuously skiing for 10 days straight, I was exhausted and was looking forward to my 4-day stay.
-Not just because it was supposed to be beautiful but I had not skied on the Swiss side before and I am always up for exploring new areas.
+Skiing in Champery was my last stop during my ski safari across France and Switzerland through the Portes Du Soleil area.
+After continuously skiing for 10 days, I was exhausted and was looking forward to my 4-day stay.

 About Champéry Ski Resort

-Champery is ideal for someone that wishes to ski/board on good long and sometimes steep runs with scenic surroundings and wants to indulge in great traditional food.
-If you are a super confident skier and are looking for a challenge, Champery is also home to one of the worlds most dangerous runs The Swiss Wall.
+Champery is ideal for someone that wishes to ski/board on good long and sometimes steep runs with scenic surroundings.
+As well as wanting to indulge in great traditional food and wine.

-Don’t worry if you’re not keen on steep runs though because Champery is one of five villages that make up the Swiss side of the Portes Du Soleil and your Champery lift pass will cover all these villages, apart from Torgon.
-Each of these villages, Champery – Les Crosets – Champoussin – Foilleuse/Morgins offer something different for everyone, for instance, Les Crosets is great for families and has the child-friendly Superpark.
-They are all also easily accessible to each other.
+Don’t worry if you’re not keen on steep runs as Champery is one of five villages that make up the Swiss side of the Portes Du Soleil.
+Your Champery lift pass will cover all these villages, apart from Torgon.

-If that doesn’t convince you, the Portes Du Soleilski area interlinks 12 resorts across France and Switzerland giving you access to over 600kms of ski runs.
-It is considered to be one of the biggest ski areas in the world, meaning there is something for everyone, from a complete beginner to seasoned skiers.
-The best bit is Champery is a cross-border ski resort, so you can ski in France half a day and then back to Switzerland in the afternoon, which I always think is pretty cool.
+The Portes Du Soleil ski area is interlinked by 12 resorts across France and Switzerland.
+With access to over 600kms of pistes, it is considered to be one of the biggest ski areas in the world.
+Meaning there is something for everyone, from a complete beginner to seasoned skiers.

 The combined Swiss area contains a vast range of wide, sunny, long intermediate runs, typically far quieter than over on the French side of the Portes du Soleil like Avoriaz.
 With this in mind, I noticed that there were more intermediate to advanced skiers and boarders in the area.

-One of my favourite days’ skiing was when I transferred from the resort of Chatel to Champery, passing through both Morgins and Les Crosets along the way.
-Most of these runs are red and are atop the Swiss mountains overlooking the resorts (apart from when we skied through them).
-It would have to be one of the most scenic runs in the Portes Du Soleil with the Dents du Midi and the Dents Blanches as your backdrop.
+One of my favourite days’ skiing was when I transferred from the resort of Chatel to Champery.
+I skied over the border from France to Switzerland through both Morgins and Les Crosets.
+Most of the piste was red and are atop the Swiss mountains overlooking the Dents du Midi and the Dents Blanches.

-- The Champery Ski pass (Known as the CLCF) covers the 4 Swiss resorts
+- The Champery Ski pass (Known as the CLCF) covers four Swiss resorts

 - Plenty of on and off-piste skiing, especially after a fresh dump of snow